Millennials Are the Worst at Managing Debt

 Although many experts see great benefits in the Vantage scoring system, most lenders still rely on FICO.
 Since FICO remains #1 on the credit scoring scene, you should focus more on your FICO score than your VantageScore.
 However, it is a good idea to ask your lender which scoring method they use so that you can determine what type of rate you may qualify for before applying for a loan.

-source (Dallas, TX-National-Credit-Solutions)
+see url (Dallas, TX-National-Credit-Solutions)

 While you may think that it is prudent to cancel old or unused credit cards, this seemingly harmless action can actually backfire and hurt your credit score.